chickencuber/PicVim/README.md

 - [x] Add support for non-png raster images.
 - [x] Make Keybinds configurable.
 - [ ] Add support for svg files.
+- [ ] Add config for filetypes to work with.
 - [ ] Expose functions to handle the images.